-Throughout his lobbying career, Berger has been an effective advocate and political strategist for the groups he has represented, including the Farm Bureau, Association of Realtors, and various insurance companies.
+Throughout his lobbying career, Berger has been an effective advocate and political strategist for the groups he has represented, including the Farm Bureau, Association of Realtors and various insurance companies.

-Berger earned a master’s degree in public administration from Harvard University and a bachelor's of science degree in economics from Florida State University.
-In addition, he is an adjunct professor at George Washington University in the Communication Department.
+Berger earned a master’s degree in public administration from Harvard University and a Bachelor of Science degree in economics from Florida State University.
+In addition, he was an adjunct professor at The George Washington University in the communications department.